 *These foods are high in phytates which may somewhat affect the absorption of calcium.
 Soaking and sprouting help to reduce the phytate content of these foods.

-No matter how much calcium we consume, some will always be lost through our urine and feces.
-Some dietary factors can increase these losses from our bodies.
+No matter how much calcium we consume, there is always the normal process of calcium loss in our urine and feces.
+It is important to be aware of some dietary factors that can increase these losses from our bodies, which we want to avoid to keep our bones strong and healthy.

 Sodium and Its Effect on Calcium Losses

-Sodium or salt is present all around us, and often we take in more that we need.
+Sodium or salt is present all around us, and often we take in more than we need.
 When we eat too much sodium, our kidneys excrete the excess sodium and take small amounts of calcium along with it.
+Having a moderate amount of sodium, and avoiding highly processed foods that are very high in sodium is good practice for bone health.

-Soft Drinks and Coffee and Their Effects on Calcium Losses
+Soft Drinks and Coffees Effects on Calcium Losses

 Don’t worry coffee lovers, up to 3 cups of coffee per day appears to have a negligible effect on calcium balance, though it is possible that more than this amount could increase calcium loss.
-Soft drinks such as cola are high in phosphoric acids and a high consumption could increase calcium loss.
+Soft drinks such as cola are high in phosphoric acids, which can leach calcium from the bones, increasing calcium loss.
+Note that not all sodas are high in phosphoric acid.

 Some foods may appear to be a good source of calcium but there are a few things to keep in mind when considering how much of that calcium is absorbed by our bodies.